 Volunteers are essential to the daily operations here at the Duke Lemur Center.
 There are a variety of volunteer opportunities that require different time commitments and focus on different interests.
 Please select one or multiple volunteer opportunities and apply directly online for the positions.
 Our volunteer coordinators should reply to you shortly.
 Thank you for your interest in volunteering at the Duke Lemur Center.

 Thank you for your interest in our volunteer Technician Assistant (TA) Program.
-We are currently accepting applications for TA positions through March 3rd, 2017.
+We are not currently accepting applications for TA positions.

 The Technician Assistant (TA) program at the Duke Lemur Center was initiated in October 2008.
 The program is designed to give students and the public an opportunity to volunteer their time and become involved in the husbandry of lemurs.
 TAs assist full-time Primate Technicians with a variety of tasks, including diet preparation, cleaning of animal areas, development and distribution of enrichment, behavioral observations, and daily upkeep of the facility.